Introduction

 Third-Party Funding

-Third-party funding involves an external entity financing litigation in exchange for a share of potential damages or settlement.
-This has become particularly popular in high-value commercial litigation.
+Third-party funding involves an external entity financing a legal action in exchange for a share of the proceeds if the case is successful.
+This arrangement is particularly prevalent in high-value commercial litigation where legal costs can be prohibitive.

 Legal Framework and Evolution

-• Arkin v Borchard Lines Ltd [2005] EWCA Civ 655: Established the "Arkin cap," limiting funders' liability for adverse costs to the funding amount
+- Case Law - Arkin v Borchard Lines Ltd [2005] EWCA Civ 655: Established the "Arkin cap," limiting a third-party funder's liability for adverse costs to the amount of their funding.

 Regulatory Considerations